 Who: Institute graduate students in the International Policy and Development, International Environmental Policy, and Master of Public Administration programs.

-Middlebury Schools Abroad offer overseas graduate-level programs for Institute students.
-During your semester abroad, you’ll pursue academic and personal interests and improve your language proficiency.
+The Middlebury School in Jordan offers overseas graduate-level programs for Institute students.
+During your semester abroad, you’ll pursue academic and personal interests and improve your Arabic language proficiency.

 Students take courses at one of the prestigious partner universities in Bergen, Cairo, or Tokyo.